 The Board of Trustees holds the charter granted by the Commonwealth of Massachusetts.
 It is a public entity that operates independently of a school committee.
-The Board of Trustees shall have the general management and control of all the property, affairs, and funds of the Charter School and shall exercise all the powers of the school except such as are expressly reserved by these bylaws or by law.
-The Board of Trustees is a public employer for the purposes of tort liability and for collective bargaining purposes.
+The Board of Trustees shall have the general management and control of all the property, affairs, and funds of PVPA and shall exercise all the powers of PVPA except such as are expressly reserved by these bylaws or by law.
+The Board of Trustees will not exercise managerial powers over the day-to-day operations of PVPA.

 Section 2.2 Powers

-Powers of the Board of Trustees include, but are not expressly limited to:
+Powers of the Board of Trustees include, but are not limited to:

 adopting amending, or repealing the bylaws, contingent upon the approval of the Massachusetts Department of Elementary and Secondary Education (DESE);

-amending the material terms of the school’s charter, with the approval of the Massachusetts Department of Elementary and Secondary Education (DESE)
+amending the material terms of PVPA’s charter, with the approval of the Massachusetts Department of Elementary and Secondary Education (DESE)

 submitting charter amendments to the Massachusetts Department of Elementary and Secondary Education (DESE);